 Kids will be kids.
 Sometimes even when they think they’re helping, they end up making a bigger mess than what they started with.
 They may break the tickle trunk you use to hold their toys.
 They may drop their art supplies and spread paint all over the carpet.
 They may drop a stack of plates when all they meant to do was put them away.
-Though this can be frustrating, don’t lose your patience and yell at them so profusely they’ll never want to help ever again.
+Though this can be frustrating, don’t lose your patience and yell at them so profusely that they’ll never want to help ever again.
 Explain what they did wrong and how they can stop it from happening again.
 Like the rules above, ensure there are consequences if they don’t listen to you when you tell them to be careful.

 Have a backup plan

 As you can imagine, buying a new storage trunk, cleaning a carpet, or replacing a set of dishes can be expensive.
 A backup plan can help you cover these financial emergencies when your kids’ best efforts to help go awry.
 If you don’t have a rainy-day fund that covers these unexpected expenses, you can turn to a personal loan company like MoneyKey for help.
 These lenders offer cash loans that help you pay for these emergencies by using methods that fit your busy schedule.
 You don’t have to make time to send off an application or sit through an interview.
-They do most of their business online, which is why so many moms use short term loans.
+They do most of their business online, which is why so many moms use short-term loans.
 You don’t have to find a babysitter while you apply.
 As long as you have a tablet or laptop, you can apply, receive, and repay your loan from anywhere and anytime you have a secure connection.

 Break down the chore into steps

-Often disaster strikes when they race through a big job without taking care for each step.
+Often disaster strikes when they race through a big job without taking care of each step.
 You can minimize the chance your kids cause damage by breaking each chore into smaller, more manageable stages.